rapidsms/rapidsms/docs/tutorial/tutorial02.rst

 2. Add `"rapidsms.contrib.handlers"` to :setting:`INSTALLED_APPS`.
 3. Add the full classnames of each of your new classes to :setting:`RAPIDSMS_HANDLERS`.

+By the way, RapidSMS handlers are just implemented as another app, ``rapidsms.contrib.handlers``.
+Which shows what you can do with a RapidSMS app.

 Keyword Handlers
 ~~~~~~~~~~~~~~~~